 Soon trying to conceive had become my obsession.
 I had downloaded period tracking apps that tell you your most fertile day, I was taking multivitamins, doing yoga and Pilates, trying to eat well, I’d joined Facebook groups, using ovulation sticks twice a day to make sure I didn’t miss my fertile window, even bought special lube.
 I was tracking my temperature, mood, I would Google foods to increase fertility, exercises to increase fertility, reflexology, you name it.
 Every time me and my husband had done the deed, I would lay on my back with my legs in the air for at least 10 minutes (sorry mum!).

 I would see posts on trying to conceive groups where women were upset that they had got their period again.
 Where I could sympathise with them, I was also jealous.
 At least they got a period each month!
 My body can’t even do that!
 I felt like my journey hadn’t even started.
 We were stuck at the starting line with faulty equipment.

 So I went to the doctors.
 I explained the problem and had a series of blood tests each month.
 As it had been a year since we started this journey we were referred to the fertility clinic.
 I’d already had the blood tests done, the first step was to check that I didn’t have PCOS.
 One quick transvaginal ultrasound showed that everything was normal.
 Good news.
-Husband then had to have a semen analysis.
+Daz then had to have a semen analysis.
 This too came back normal.
 So where now???